 Curriculum and Instruction personnel from the Central Office will meet with administrators and instructional coaches to review data and analyze student progress and changes that need to be made.
-Principals will collect "Professional Development Review Forms" following professional development.
-The form identifies what was learned and what will be implemented in the classroom.
+Participants will complete surveys within PowerSchool following professional development.
 Informal and informal walk-throughs, teacher implementation, and student interaction/understanding will be observed.
 Data and teacher feedback will determine the professional development to be provided and what the immediate and long-term goals are for the students.
-Benchmarks are given during the fall, winter, and spring (mClass, Edgunity), and a summative test is given in the spring (ACAP).
+Benchmarks are given during the fall, winter, and spring and a summative test is given in the spring (ACAP).